Eumeralla Wars: In the arts

-Indigenous artist and writer Rachael Joy has created a series of paintings based on the Eumeralla Wars which she describes as 'like my Guernica' (referring to the famous painting of the horrors of war by Pablo Picasso).
+In 2019 Indigenous artist and writer Rachael Joy created a series of paintings based on the Eumeralla Wars, which she describes as "like my Guernica" (referring to the famous painting of the horrors of war by Pablo Picasso).

 A monument was unveiled in 2011 in "memory of the thousands of Aboriginal people who were massacred between 1837 and 1844 in this area of Port Fairy".